Normantas/file_finder/README.md

 ```

 # Current issues
-When running with the --i flag, sometimes it doesnt find the desired file/directory even if it exists
+When running with the -i flag, sometimes it doesnt find the desired file/directory even if it exists